Our Stance on Head Covering

 Various news paper articles from 1900-1967

 We need to understand that any boundary that God has set for us is for our good.
-Many people have died in car accidents that have occurred in residential areas just because they decided to exceed the speed limit.
+Many people have died in car accidents that have occurred in residential areas just because they decided to exceed the speed limit or drink alcohol prior to driving.
 Some have even claimed the lives of others in the process.
 Had they simply obeyed the law of the land, they would still be alive today.
 Likewise, God has set specific guidelines for us as believers which if we fail to adhere to, will ultimately lead to us becoming a danger both to ourselves and to others.
-The true church can only be built when men and women, full of the Holy Spirit, learn to function together the way that God had originally intended.
+Not that I know much about building the church, but I'm certain that the true church can only be built when men and women, full of the Holy Spirit, learn to function together the way that God had originally intended.
 There is absolutely no other way.
-Therefore, let us humble ourselves in fear of the Lord.

 Disagree in Love